adityatyagi11/AI_Therapist/README.md

 Evaluate with real users for effectiveness and safety.

-Deploy as a chatbot or browser-based mental health companion.

 This project was inspired by the need for compassionate, accessible support in the mental health space, and leverages the amazing open-source contributions from Hugging Face and the AI community.